NCAIR-FABLAB/Cohort-21-Project/README.md

 ## 🖨️ 3D Printing Process

 ### 🎨 Designing the Enclosure
 To design the enclosure, Fusion 360 was used for 3D modeling.
-The design was printed using the Prusa i3 Mk 3 3D printer, and additional structural parts were laser cut using the Epilog laser cutter.
+The design was printed using the Prusa i3 Mk 3 3D printer, and additional structural parts were cut using the Epilog laser cutter.

-The final enclosure dimensions are 87.5 mm in height, 140 mm in length, and 100 mm in width.
-The compact size of the enclosure allows for an easy-to-use interface while housing all components securely, making it portable and user-friendly for everyday use.
+The final device case dimensions are 87.5 mm in height, 140 mm in length, and 100 mm in width.
+The compact size of the case allows for an easy-to-use interface while housing all components securely, making it portable and user-friendly for everyday use.

 ### 🖼️ 3D Models
 <p align="center">